|PORT EVERGLADES ASSISTANT DIRECTOR OF OPERATIONS |

-Plans, directs and supervises the activities of professional and administrative staff; coordinates purchasing, personnel and record keeping activities for the Division.
+Plans, directs and supervises the activities of professional and administrative staff including Harbormaster, Linehandler, Public Works and Crane Sections.

 Acts for the Division Director in his/her absence.

-Makes budgetary recommendations and assists in the preparation of the departmental budget; coordinates, tracks performance of divisional budgets.
+Makes budgetary recommendations and assists in the preparation of the departmental operating and capital budgets; coordinates, tracks performance of divisional budgets.

-Confers with county officials, contractors, vendors, port customers and the general public regarding divisional operations; attends professional meetings.
+Confers with county officials, contractors, vendors, port customers, government officials, labor organizations, regulatory agencies and the general public regarding divisional operations; attends professional meetings.

 Performs related work as required.

 Thorough knowledge of the current principles, practices and procedures of marine transportation and port management including those relating to cargo, cruise, petroleum and port maintenance.